ZhijieXiong/pyedmine/README_EN.md

 ```bash
 python examples/knowledge_tracing/evaluate/sequential_dlkt.py --model_dir_name [model_dir_name] --dataset_name [dataset_name] --test_file_name [test_file_name]
 ```
 In addition to conventional metric evaluation, knowledge tracing and cognitive diagnosis models can also undergo fine-grained evaluations, such as cold-start evaluation and multi-step prediction for knowledge tracing.
-These evaluations can be enabled by setting the corresponding parameters.
+These evaluations can be enabled by setting the corresponding parameters

-You can also download [pre-trained models](https://zhijiexiong.github.io/sub-page/pyedmine/document/site/index.html) to evaluate them on our provided experimental settings.
+You can also download [pre-trained models](https://zhijiexiong.github.io/sub-page/pyedmine/document/site/index.html) to evaluate them on our provided experimental settings

 ### Automatic Hyperparameter Tuning
 PyEdmine also supports automatic hyperparameter tuning based on Bayesian networks, e.g.:
 ```bash
 python examples/cognitive_diagnosis/train/ncd_search_params.py
 ```
-This script uses the *parameters_space* variable defined in the code to set the search space.
+This script uses the *parameters_space* variable defined in the code to set the search space

 ## PyEdmine Major Releases
 | Releases | Date      |